 Universal successfully conveyed the notion of a shared universe to the movie screens: the idea that Dracula, Frankenstein’s monster and the rest existed as part of a single larger continuity.
 Thus, they could meet up, fight, rampage through Bavarian villages in concert, and so on.
 The movies became threadbare at times, especially when some of the biggest stars moved on, but it worked… and it worked on the feature film level.

-Furthermore, grand team-ups in films like House of Dracula and Frankenstein Meets the Wolf Man held the kind of event-picture potential that studio execs could get their heads around.
+Furthermore, grand team-ups in films like House of Dracula and Frankenstein Meets the Wolf Man held the kind of event-picture potential that studio execs could get their heads around from an advertising perspective.
 They could stress the size and scope of the film in question as something you had to see.
 “Frankenstein’s monster fights the Wolf-Man?!
 Sign me up for THAT!”
-That in turn fed advertising and promotion, which in turn, made the suits who had to greenlight the whole thing feel much better about what they were doing.
+That in turn fed ad concepts and promotion, which in turn made the suits who had to greenlight the whole thing feel much better about what they were doing.